Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions: Kinetic Formation Model for Resonance Particles

-In this respect, we use a modified version of the kinetic formation model used to explain the yield of $J/\psi$ meson in the final state~\cite{Thews:2001hy,Thews:2000rj}.
-According to this model, the final state yield of $K^*(892)^0$ is given by,
+In this respect, we use a modified version of the kinetic formation model used to explain the yield of $J/\psi$ meson in the final state~\cite{Thews:2001hy, Thews:2000rj}.
+This model was subsequently modified to include transverse momentum dependence of the decay and regeneration cross-sections~\cite{crs1,crs2}.
+According to this model, the final state yield of resonance particles ($A\rightleftharpoons BC$) is given by

-where $\lambda_D(\tau)$ and $\epsilon(\tau)$ give the contribution due to natural decay and co-moving hadrons, respectively, to re-scattering at time $\tau$ while $\Gamma_F$ gives the effect of regeneration. $N_i(\tau_c)$, $N_\pi$ and $N_K$ are the numbers of $K^*(892)^0$ mesons, pions and kaons at chemical freeze-out determined from the EVHRG model, considering the initial volume.
+where $\lambda_D(\tau,p_T)$ and $\epsilon(\tau,p_T)$ give the contribution due to natural decay and co-moving hadrons, respectively, to re-scattering at time $\tau$ while $\Gamma_F(p_T)$ gives the effect of regeneration. $\tau_f$ denotes the kinetic freeze-out time.
+The quantities $N_i^A(\tau_c,p_T)$, $N^B(p_T)$ and $N^C(p_T)$ represent the $p_T$-dependent numbers of resonance particles and their decay products at chemical freeze-out determined through the EVHRG model. $N^B(p_T)$ and $N^C(p_T)$ are estimated such that their combination can produce a resonance particle at a given $p_T$.

+The $V(\tau)$ in Equation~\eqref{eq21} denotes the time-dependent volume of the evolving system.
+It is obtained considering the isentropic evolution of the hadronic phase.
+Based on the yields of weakly bound nuclei in the final states, it was suggested that any further evolution of the fireball after $T_{c}$ has to be close to isentropic~\cite{Andronic:2010qu, Andronic:2017pug}.
+Further, in Ref.~\cite{Hanus:2019fnc}, it was quantitatively shown that for viscous hydrodynamic evolution, entropy production is minimal for the extended period when freeze-out is introduced.
+Thus, the volume profile $V(\tau,b)$ of the medium is obtained as follows:

+where $V_c(\tau_c,b) = \tau_{tr}A_T(b)$ is the initial volume at $\tau_0$ with $b$ the impact parameter and $A_T$ being the transverse overlap area obtained from the MC Glauber model~\cite{Loizides:2017ack}.